mixu/markdown-styles/readme.md

 }
 ````

 would make the metadata value `{{repoUrl}}` available in the template, for all files that are in the directory `./input/foo`.
+If any markdown file in `./input/foo/` defines a metadata value called `repoUrl`, then that value will override the value from `meta.json`.

+### API

+It exists, and uses the same options as `generate-md`.
+Docs TODO, see `bin/generate-md` and `test/api.test.js` for now.

 ## Acknowledgments

-I'd like to thank the authors the following CSS stylesheets:
+I'd like to thank the following people for either contributing to markdown-styles directly or making CSS stylesheets available with a permissive open source license:

+- @iamdoron for contributing the initial implementation of the Handlebars templating integration
 - the `github` style is based on [sindresorhus/github-markdown-css](https://github.com/sindresorhus/github-markdown-css)
 - the `bootstrap3` style was contributed by @MrJuliuss
 - jasonm23-dark, jasonm23-foghorn, jasonm23-markdown and jasonm23-swiss are based on https://github.com/jasonm23/markdown-css-themes by [jasonm23](https://github.com/jasonm23)